-Maryland transportation officials urged motorists to avoid driving Tuesday, while the state's major airport was dealing with delays and Baltimore's Light Rail service was shut down for hours.
+Maryland transportation officials urged motorists to avoid driving Tuesday, while the state's major airport was dealing with delays and Baltimore's

 The initial forecasts Monday called for more snow than eventually fell across much of the Baltimore metro area, though some areas along the Mason-Dixon line had about 6 inches of snow by mid-morning.
 Ice, however, was causing trouble on roads and rails.